 - ½ large orange bell pepper, diced

-- 2 medium tomatoes, diced or 1-pint grape tomatoes
+- 2 medium tomatoes, diced, or 1-pint grape tomatoes, sliced in half

 - 1 small bunch of parsley, chopped

-- 1 small bunch of fresh mint (optional, since it is not always available)
+- 1 small bunch of fresh mint, chopped (optional, since it is not always available)

 - 2 tbsp sumac

-- 1/3 cup freshly squeezed lemon juice or less to taste
+- ⅓ cup freshly squeezed lemon juice (or to taste)

 - Salt to taste (we used 1 tsp)

-- In a large bowl, combine lettuce, cucumber, peppers, tomatoes, parsley, and mint if using
+- In a large bowl, combine the lettuce, cucumber, peppers, tomatoes, parsley, and mint (if using), sumac and salt.

 - Right before serving (it's important to wait until you're ready to serve), brake the toasted pita into small bite-size pieces and sprinkle them over the salad.
 Add the lemon and olive oil and toss well.
 Serve immediately

 - Category: Salad